MonserratVH/A-Simulation-Optimization-Decision-Framework-for-Composite-Tunnel-Support-Design/README.md

 scripts\run_pso.bat
 ```

 The scientific parameters in `scripts/run_pso_legacy.py` are preserved from the supplied experiment.
 Inspect the number of particles and iterations before starting because every objective-function evaluation executes a PLAXIS calculation.
-The thesis reports PSO experiments based on 10 particles and 20, 40, or 60 iterations, corresponding to 200, 400, and 600 evaluations.
+The project considers PSO experiments based on 10 particles and 20, 40, or 60 iterations, corresponding to 200, 400, and 600 evaluations.

 ## Running the notebooks

-The thesis reports Jupyter Notebook server 6.4.11 and IPython 8.12.1.
+The project uses Jupyter Notebook server 6.4.11 and IPython 8.12.1.
 After installation:

 ```powershell
 jupyter notebook
 ```

 Open the notebooks in `notebooks/`.
-These notebooks are retained as historical experimental records; the maintained command-line workflow is the preferred execution path.
+These notebooks are retained as experimental records; the maintained command-line workflow is the preferred execution path.

 ## Static validation without PLAXIS